July 26th, 2021

 4 ways to reduce data usage on iPhone, Android

-- Send lower quality images: Reducing the file size of an image or screenshot will save you space on your phone and save on data when you send to others.
+Reducing the file size of an image or screenshot will save you space on your phone and save on data when you send to others.

-- Update apps over Wi-Fi only: One effective way to reduce data is to only perform app updates while connected to Wi-Fi.
+One effective way to reduce data is to only perform app updates while connected to Wi-Fi.

-- Android: Visit the Play Store and tap on Menu, then Settings, then Auto-update apps.
+On Android devices: Visit the Play Store and tap on Menu, then Settings, then Auto-update apps.
 There you can choose “Over Wi-Fi Only.”

-- iOS: Go to Settings, then iTunes & App Store.
+On iOS devices: Go to Settings, then iTunes & App Store.
 Look for the Cellular Data switch, and toggle that off to disable automatic downloads when not on Wi-Fi.

-- Connect to a secure Wi-Fi network: The best thing you can do to limit your cellular data is to stay connected to a Wi-Fi network as much as possible.
+The best thing you can do to limit your cellular data is to stay connected to a Wi-Fi network as much as possible.
 Especially now, when you’re practicing social distancing by staying home, your Wi-Fi is your best friend (and can keep you connected to your real best friend).